orangejuicetin/orangejuicetin/README.md

 But you can also call me orangejuicetin :))

-Read my musings and reflections [here](https://juicetin.bearblog.dev) on bearblog
+Read my musings and reflections [here](https://juicetin.bearblog.dev) on bearblog.dev

-For fun, click on this [mystery link !_!](https://river.maxbittker.com/)
+For fun, click on [this mystery link !_!](https://river.maxbittker.com/)

 Currently: at the [Recurse Center](https://recurse.com/about)!
 And loving it